capablemonkey/ros-beeper/README.md

 Listens for velocity commands and plays beeping sounds to indicate motion.
 Has a configurable interval, so that a sound is played no more often than every x seconds.

+TODO:
-TODO: generalize to any other topic
+- generalize to other topics
-TODO: allow a random sound to be played from a set of sounds
+- support multiple sounds
+- play a sound at random
+- configurable log level

 ## Install